 The human may think that this dog finds horse dung rewarding, when the reward is actually the attention that follows.

 Dogs may find something rewarding in a certain context, but not in other context/environments.
 In example, a dog may be motivated to respond to your training inside the house while rewarding it with dry dog treats, but once you go outside, there are many other rewards (playing with other dogs, exploring, etc..).
-In that environment, the dog may skip the dry treats and redirect its behavior towards earning other rewards.
+In that environment, the dog may skip the dry treats and redirect its behaviour towards earning other rewards.

 The dog brain is constantly analyzing, anticipating and responding in ways that will benefit its welfare the most.
 Therefore, you may need to upscale the value of rewards if you still want to be able to motivate your dog in highly rewarding environments.
 In example, leaving the dry dog treats at home and bringing freshly cooked chicken to the dog park.
 Or, if your dog prefers, bringing a flirt pole to the beach, so that your dog can be rewarded through a form of play that it finds more reinforcing than playing with other dogs.
 You will need to be creative!

-People who do not yet fully comprehend the concept of rewarding dog behavior may tell you that using rewards in dog training is a form of bribing.
+People who do not yet fully comprehend the concept of rewarding dog behaviour may tell you that using rewards in dog training is a form of bribing.
 Actually, it’s not (bribing is defined by 'dishonestly persuading a person to act in one's favor by offering gifts, money or other inducements', but dogs aren't humans).

 No dog will respond to you just 'because you say so’.
 There is always an underlying motivation (and in most cases: learned consequenses) which serve (are functional to) the dog.
 This is something to think about: why is your dog responding?
 What is the underlying motivation when you analize it from a dog's welfare point of view?
 Some dogs may respond out of fear in order to protect themselves, other dogs may respond out of positive expectations for themselves.
 What would you prefer?